-This shoyu-based sauce with fresh ginger, garlic and sesame is a Hana classic.
+This shoyu-based sauce with fresh ginger, garlic and sesame is a classic at the Hotel Hana-Maui, Hawaii.
 Aloha Shoyu is the preferred brand at the hotel.
 (We use reduced-sodium soy sauce to keep the sodium in check.)
 Chef David Patterson prepares the dish with onaga, a red snapper only found in the Hawaiian waters; it's tender, sweet and mild in flavor.
 We found that halibut and other white fish were also delicious.
 Serve with steamed brown rice and Green Papaya Salad.

 Active Time: 20 minutes |